ironbridgecorp/hl7-standard/README.md

 ## Support

 We wish to collaborate with like-minded individuals in the healthcare ecosystem who share our vision and goal.
-Please join us on our 'hl7-standard' slack channel <>.
+Please join us on our ['hl7-standard' gitter.im channel](https://gitter.im/hl7-standard/community).

 ## API Methods